tannercarriere/Character-Generator/README.md

 # Refactor in Progress
 Things that need to be done.
 1. Follow MVC design pattern. :heavy_check_mark:
-2. Change view to a web based application
+2. Change view to a web based application: change to new goal, use this serverside in a web application.
 3. Serialize model classes.
 Ideally using json files in order to better support new view idea. :heavy_check_mark:

 ## D&D character generator